crystaljain27/Income-Predictor/README.md

 │   ├── templates/
 │   │   └── index.html       # HTML template for the web application
 │   ├── app.py               # Flask application to serve predictions
-│   ├── model.pkl            # Serialized best machine learning model
+│   ├── ├── model.pkl        # Generated after training (not committed to repo)
 │   └── model.py             # Script to train and save the best model as a pickle file │
 ├── assets/